TobikoData/sqlmesh/docs/reference/configuration.md

 **Default:** `4`

 #### ddl_concurrent_tasks
-The number of concurrent tasks used DDL operations like table / view creation, deletion, etc.
+The number of concurrent tasks used for DDL operations like table / view creation, deletion, etc.

 **Type:** int
 **Default:** `4`